JustinJLeopard/Wardrobify/README.md

 Team:

-* Person 1 - Which microservice?
+* Damien Camel - Hats
-* Person 2 - Which microservice?
+* Justin Leopard - Shoes

 ## Design
+Bootstrap, using Fearless Frontend Simplicity
+Goal is to get to the end

 ## Shoes microservice